Your fundamental guide to building an emergency fund (with a calculator)

 What we'll cover

-So you’re ready, we’ve assembled a quick overview of all things emergency fund — what it is, why you need it, how much you should keep in one, how and where to get started — and in case things go south, when to use it.
+To help, we’ve assembled an overview of all things emergency fund to help ensure you’re prepared — what it is, why you need it, how much you should keep in one, how and where to get started — and in case things go south, when to use it.

 What is an emergency fund?

 An emergency savings fund is cash you put aside for a rainy day, like an unplanned expense or financial emergency.
 Some common uses for your emergency savings include:

 Job loss or other unexpected decrease in income

 How much should you have in an emergency fund?

 How much cash you should stash in an emergency fund depends on a variety of factors.
 With a few quick questions, our calculator can help you identify how much you should aim to have in your emergency savings fund.

 If you’re just getting started, you can follow a few simple guidelines so you’ll be covered should you need a little extra help for when things are financially uneasy.
 Three to six months is a good rule of thumb, but it’s not a one-size-fits-all answer.
 The specific amount you should save will vary based on your financial circumstances and your comfort level.